Grilled Halloumi Cheese with Mushrooms

 - Cut the cheese into pieces the same size as the mushrooms and onions.

-- Whisk together the lemon juice, red wine vinegar, olive oil, Greek Seasoning, and Spike Seasoning to make the marinade.
+- Whisk together the lemon juice, red wine vinegar, olive oil, Greek Seasoning (affiliate link), and Spike Seasoning (affiliate link) to make the marinade.

 - Put the mushrooms, onions, and cheese pieces into a Ziploc bag and pour in the marinade.
-Let ingredients marinate in the refrigerator for 3-4 hours (or slightly longer is okay.)
+Let ingredients marinate in the refrigerator for a few hours.

 - When you’re ready to grill, make sure the grill surface is clean and then pre-heat to medium high while you thread mushrooms, cheese, and onions on skewers.